mech/Learning-Notes/FrontEnd/CSS/Layout/Grid.md

 With 18 new CSS Grid properties, there are many ways to achieve the same thing with the Grid layout.
 This is what makes it overwhelming.

+## Differences with Flexbox

+* Flexbox is one-dimensional, it can be horizontally or vertically, but never both at the same time

 ## Fallback

 * Use Feature Queries